Ahmad Shabery Cheek

+Yang Berbahagia Dato' Sri Ahmad Shabery bin Cheek (Jawi: احمد صبري بن چئ; born 10 December 1958) is a Malaysian politician who has served as Chairman of the Federal Land Development Authority (FELDA) since July 2023.
+He served as Minister of Agriculture and Agro-based Industry, Minister of Communications and Multimedia, Minister of Youth and Sports and Parliamentary Secretary of Foreign Affairs in the Barisan Nasional (BN) administration under former Prime Ministers Abdullah Ahmad Badawi and Najib Razak as well as former Minister Rais Yatim from 2006 to the collapse of the BN administration in May 2018.
+He also served as the Member of Parliament (MP) for Kemaman from March 2004 to May 2018.
+He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition and was a member of the Parti Melayu Semangat 46 (S46), a component party of the Angkatan Perpaduan Ummah (APU) and Gagasan Rakyat (GR) coalitions.
+He was also Member of the Supreme Council of UMNO.

 Education and early career

-Ahmad Shabery was born in Kijal, Kemaman, Terengganu, on 10 December 1958, and received his early education at the Sekolah Sungai Lembing and Sekolah Datuk Abdul Razak in Seremban.
+Ahmad Shabery was born in Kijal, Kemaman, Terengganu on 10 December 1958 and received his early education in both Sekolah Sungai Lembing, Kuantan (primary) as well as in Sekolah Datuk Abdul Razak, Seremban (secondary).

-In 1983, he pursued a course in economics at the Universiti Malaya.
+In 1983, he pursued a course in economics at Universiti Malaya and graduated with a bachelor's degree.
 During this period, he was also elected as the president of the university's Muslim Students Association.
-In 1986, he obtained his bachelor's degree from the University of Leeds and in 1989 he obtained a postgraduate diploma in International Relations from the Uppsala University in Sweden.
+In 1986, he obtained his master's degree from the University of Leeds and in 1989, he obtained a postgraduate diploma in International Relations from the Uppsala University in Sweden.
 That same year, he was appointed the Secretary of the Malaysian Social Science Association (PSSM).

 In 1990, he became a lecturer in the University Malaya's Faculty of Economics and Administration.
 He has also served as a Research Fellow at the Institute of Southeast Asian Studies in Singapore.